 You are more likely to be itchy at night, which can affect your sleep and make you tired the next day.
 This can affect your mood.
 In severe cases, itching can affect your social life due to severe irritation and restlessness.

 Itching can affect how your skin looks.
 It may be dry and crack easily, which can cause bleeding.
 You may see marks or cuts where you have scratched and this can increase the risk of infection.

 Itching can be eased by:

-- Wearing loose, non-irritating clothing made of natural fabrics e.g. cotton
+- Wearing loose, non-irritating clothing made of natural fabrics, such as cotton.

-- Using an unscented moisturiser on dry areas of skin, particularly one containing menthol or aloe vera.
-This should be used every day, not just when you are itching, in order to maintain the skin's barrier prevention.
-Your pharmacist can advise on suitable products.
+- Using an un-scented moisturiser on dry areas of skin (some people also find moisturisers containing menthol and aloe vera can be helpful).
+This should be used every day, not just when you are itching, in order to maintain the skin’s barrier prevention.
+Your pharmacist can advise on suitable products..

-Gabapentin or pregabalin: These medicines can reduce itching by affecting how your nerves work.
-They can also make you sleepy and dizzy and the dose must be carefully monitored.
+- Gabapentin, pregabalin and difelikefalin.
+These are medicines your kidney team might consider prescribing for chronic kidney disease-related itch.
+They can reduce itching by affecting how your nerves work.
+They can also make you sleepy and dizzy.
+The dose must be carefully monitored.

-Phosphate binding medications: These medications lower your blood phosphate levels.
-However, it is debatable whether they help with itching.
-If your doctor has advised you that you need these then you should continue their use.
+- Phosphate binding medications.
+These medications lower your blood phosphate levels but do not have a specific effect on this type of itching.
+If your doctor has advised you need these, then you should keep using them.

-Oral antihistamines: These are often tried for itching.
-However, the mechanism of itching associated with kidney disease is different from allergic itching and so antihistamines are usually not effective.
-Antihistamines can make you feel tired so if you do try them, it is best to take them before you do to bed to help you sleep.
+- Oral antihistamines.
+These are often tried for itching.
+However the mechanism of itching associated with kidney disease is different from allergic itching and so antihistamines are usually not effective.
+Antihistamines can make you feel tired so if you do try them, it is best to take them before you go to bed to help you sleep.
 You should avoid using them if you are planning to drive or use machinery.

 Some of the medicines above are not licensed for use for itching and it is important to discuss this with your doctor before trying them.